Trochaic tetrameter: The Song of Hiawatha

-An example of epic poetry written in trochaic tetrameter s The Song of Hiawatha (1855), by Henry Wadsworth Longfellow; in the excerpt from the stanzas about “Hiawatha’s Childhood”, the bold text indicates the accented syllables of each trochee:
+An example of epic poetry written in trochaic tetrameter is The Song of Hiawatha (1855), by Henry Wadsworth Longfellow.
+The excerpt below is from the stanzas about “Hiawatha’s Childhood”.
+The bold text indicates the accented syllables of each trochee:

 A Midsummer Night’s Dream

 William Shakespeare employed trochaic tetrameter in A Midsummer Night's Dream (1594), in the dialogues of the fairies, which are written in catalectic trochaic tetrameter; Puck speaks:

 The conversation between Puck and Oberon is written in catalectic trochaic tetrameter:

 King Lear

-The character of Edgar disguised as “Poor Tom”, in King Lear (1605):
+The character of Edgar disguised as "Poor Tom", in King Lear (1605):

 Macbeth

 The Three Witches in Macbeth (1606):

 Latin liturgy

-In the 13th century hymns written in medieval Latin, the Dies Irae (0000) is the poetry sequence of the Roman Catholic requiem mass, the first two verses are:
+In the 13th century hymns written in medieval Latin, the Dies Irae is the poetry sequence of the Roman Catholic requiem mass; the first two verses are: